hero media

 Best for: Devonshire Tea for the whole family.

-18. Hawker Lane
+20. Hawker Lane

 the Claypot Kitchen at Hawker Lane

-Address: Westfield Chatswood, 1 Anderson Street, Chatswood.
+Address: Westfield Chatswood, 1 Anderson St, Chatswood.

 Price: $-$$

-Best for: On-the-go meals to recharge your retail therapy.
+Best for: Refuelling your retail therapy

-19. The Tasting Deck
+21. The Tasting Deck

 An extension of the Polistina family’s Forestway Fresh grocery business, The Tasting Deck in Terrey Hills opens out onto a playground, providing moments of respite for parents who could use a good, uninterrupted coffee.
-Sit in the sun for breakfast or lunch then let the kids loose in the playground to work off their babycino and accompanying sweet treat.
+Sit in the sun for breakfast or lunch then cut the kids loose in the playground to work off their babycino and sweet treat.

-Address: 2 Myoora Road, Terrey Hills
+Address: 2 Myoora Rd, Terrey Hills

 Price: $$

-Best for: A cuppa and the groceries in one place.
+Best for: A cuppa and the groceries in one place

 Price: $$-$$$

-Best for: Garden vibes and farm life fantasies.
+Best for: Garden vibes and farm life fantasies

 Kristie Lau-Adams